How will this qualify me?

 This training is now accessed through the recruit to train offer.
 As part of expanding the workforce to provide improved access to Psychological therapies for young people, services can recruit to a CBT role with full support from Health Education England to an AFC mid band 6 salary (including on costs) to support the training and salary support of that practitioner in the first year.
 Services will then need to support that practitioner to remain employed within the service following their training.
 For further information on recruit to train, please use the embedded link above.

-If you would like to express an interest in the course for 2020 please use this form.
+If you would like to express an interest in the course please contact us.